ssshivam662/8-Weeks-of-SQL/Case_Study_1.md

 ## Case Study #1 - Danny's Diner

+#### I had great time solving the questions for Danny's imaginary restaurant.
+I have to admit I took help from medium article 'https://medium.com/analytics-vidhya/8-week-sql-challenge-case-study-week-1-dannys-diner-2ba026c897ab' by Katie Huang for some questions (which used rank) as I am still learning.
+Hope to learn more and solve more queries in coming time.

 Question 1.
 What is the total amount each customer spent at the restaurant?

 Solution.